 Each week, we pause from our work and remember that we are creatures in need of rest.

 Throughout Scripture, it is clear that the world thrives when the Gospel is faithfully lived out.
 At CHSA, we believe that one of the most critical ways the Gospel can be lived out is through service.
 This happens on Sundays, in our services, serving one another through various ministries, hospitality, and meeting a need (a ride, a repair, a visit, etc.).

 READING THE BIBLE

 The main way God speaks to us is through his Word, so we read and study it.
 As a church, we are committed to prayerfully and regularly reading the Bible.
-If you would like to follow the readings of the church calendar, please find the daily office here.
+If you would like to follow the readings of the church calendar, please find the 2019 BCP Lectionary here.